You know, the more I see of these stupid car chases on cable TV, the more I'm convinced that we got some real morons that live in this country.

 This is all about American can-do spirits.

-And they were bouncing off the latest National Review cover story on the Fairness Doctrine.
+And they were bouncing off the latest National Review cover story on the fairness doctrine.

 I strongly disagree with the fairness doctrine.

-I think it takes away our freedom.
+I think it takes away our freedoms.

 He speaks a lot for the grassroots of this country that Hollywood and Michael Moore and people like that don't portray.